tscnlab/LabHandbook/documentation/src/sops/light-sources/stlab/stlab.md

 | PSR Project   | [PSR project measurement A](#measurement-a-in-psr-project) |

 In the PSR project, the light source is controlled with PyPlr.
-Sequences of 30-second light stimulation are played using so called video files (.json).
+Sequences of 30-second light stimulation are played using so called .dsf video files (essentially .json files).
 This allows to program the different commands to send to the light source beforehand.

 For more info, ask [Lucien Bickerstaff](mailto:lucien.bickerstaff@tuebingen.mpg.de).